widforss/avanor/node/md/help.md

 **NB!
-Currently, Avanor only have coverage for Scandinavia.
-If you need coverage over another area, please request it via email ([info@avanor.se](mailto:info@avanor.se)).
 This is a pre-release version of Avanor, and it may or may not work as expected.**

 Avanor is an avalanche observation tool.
 It uses [Sentinel&#8209;1](https://sentinel.esa.int/web/sentinel/missions/sentinel-1) [SAR](https://en.wikipedia.org/wiki/Synthetic-aperture_radar) [GRD](https://sentinel.esa.int/web/sentinel/technical-guides/sentinel-1-sar/products-algorithms/level-1-algorithms/ground-range-detected) data to find changes in reflectance on the ground.
 Due to the relatively large temporal resolution of the data (6&nbsp;or&nbsp;12&nbsp;days), some avalanches may not be seen due to ground blizzards and other meteorological phenomena that may cover the avalanche with snow.
 Due to the large spatial resolution (10&nbsp;m), small avalanches may be hard to spot as well. **It is unknown what percentage of avalanches may be observed using Avanor.
 No study have been performed to validate that Avanor works correctly.**